Infineon/mtb-example-fx2g3-usbhs-device/README.md

 ##### Incoming data (OUT transfer)

-1. Application enables the DataWire DMA channels to read data from the endpoint memory (EPM) region into the RAM buffers allocated to each endpoint
+1. Application enables the DataWire DMA channels to read data from the Endpoint Memory (EPM) region into the RAM buffers allocated for each endpoint

-2. The host sends data through the OUT transfer
+2. The host sends data through OUT transfer

 3. The device controller stores the OUT data in the EPM memory and triggers the DataWire DMA channel